 # Westfjords – an area of the remote hidden gems in Iceland

-Westfjords are less travelled destination than other places in Iceland, because of their remoteness.
-You can find there multiple off the beaten path places and beautiful landscapes.
-Some of the sites worth to visit is the Látrabjarg, one of the largest sea cliffs in Europe.
+One of the sites worth visiting is the Látrabjarg, one of the largest sea cliffs in Europe.
 In the summer, the cliff is covered with multiple species of birds, including cute puffins.
-Another place is Vigur, a small island located 30 minutes boat ride away from Ísafjörður with the smallest post office in Europe.
+Another place is Vigur, a small island located 30 30-minute boat ride away from Ísafjörður with the smallest post office in Europe.

 # Westman Islands – an archipelago off the beaten path in Iceland

-The archipelago of 15 volcanic islands located off the south coast, the Westman Islands (Vestmannaeyjar) is a home of Iceland’s largest puffin colony.
-The most inhabited island of the archipelago is Heimaey, that is also a home of the Eldfel Volcano.
+The archipelago of 15 volcanic islands located off the south coast, the Westman Islands (Vestmannaeyjar) is the home of Iceland’s largest puffin colony.
+The most inhabited island of the archipelago is Heimaey, which is also the home of the Eldfel Volcano.

 # DC-3 plane crash site on the black beach at Sólheimasandur

 Just to let you know – that place is now widely known and visited by many people, so if you’re looking for an empty spot, you won’t find it there.
-From some older blogs it looks like it’s not known about and hard to find, so it’s worth to notice, that this has changed.
+From some older blogs, it looks like it’s not known about and hard to find, so it’s worth noticing, that this has changed.
 It’s interesting for some people, so I thought I would add it here and then you can judge yourself if you want to visit it.

 Back in 1973 a U.S. Navy DC plane ran out of fuel and crashed on the black beach on the South coast of Iceland.
 Luckily, everyone survived.